Graduate Degrees

 Ph.D.
 Degree

 The online publication Qualification Procedure for the Ph.D.
-Degree in Engineering & Applied Science describes in detail all requirements in Biomedical Engineering, Chemical & Environmental Engineering, Electrical Engineering, and Mechanical Engineering & Materials Science.
+Degree in Engineering & Applied Science describes in detail all requirements in Biomedical Engineering, Chemical & Environmental Engineering, Electrical & Computer Engineering, and Mechanical Engineering & Materials Science.
 The student is strongly encouraged to read it carefully; key requirements are briefly summarized below.
 See Computer Science's departmental entry in this bulletin for special requirements for the Ph.D. in Computer Science.

 Students plan their course of study in consultation with faculty advisers (the student's advisory committee).
 A minimum of ten term courses is required, to be completed in the first two years.
 Well-prepared students may petition for course waivers based on courses taken in a previous graduate degree program.
 Similarly, students may place out of certain ENAS courses via an examination prepared by the course instructor.
 Placing out of the course will not reduce the total number of required courses.
 Core courses, as identified by each department/program, should be taken in the first year unless otherwise noted by the department.
 With the permission of the departmental director of graduate studies (DGS), students may substitute more advanced courses that cover the same topics.
 No more than two courses can be Special Investigations, and at least two must be outside the area of the dissertation.
 All students must complete a one-term course, Responsible Conduct of Research, in the first year of study.
 Information on graduate courses offered in ENAS can be found at https://courses.yale.edu/.